KEY POINTS

 As the founder of the African Fashion Foundation, Annan’s goal is to promote young African fashion designers to the international market.
 She also supports ideas of social entrepreneurship and impact investing, trying to direct more attention to the projects that will have a positive impact on society.

 Annan focuses in some of her work on fashion, philanthropy, and sustainability in business.
-As an African compatriot with a passion for women and development, she has played a crucial role in both business and social transformation in Africa.
+As an African citizen with a passion for women and development, she has played a crucial role in both business and social transformation in Africa.

 Wendy Appelbaum: Champion of women’s empowerment in South Africa